-There is no measurable distance or space you are supposed to leave between the performer and the crowd, and more often than not it boils down to who’s performing and/or the type or people you’re expecting.
-For instance in most cases anywhere between 6 and 10 metres is acceptable.
-However if it’s someone like Justin Bieber playing to a screaming hoard of ‘Beliebers’ you might want to consider leaving more distance.
+There is no measurable distance or space you are supposed to leave between the performer and the crowd, and more often than not it boils down to who’s performing and/or the type of people you’re expecting.
+For instance, in most cases anywhere between 6 and 10 metres is acceptable.
+However, if it’s someone like Justin Bieber playing to a screaming hoard of ‘Beliebers’ you might want to consider leaving more distance.

 Maintain good control of entry

 When the doors to a concert open, unsurprisingly people tend to flood to the front to be as near the stage as possible.
 If things are getting a little crazy and there’s a lot of shoving and pushing, you might want to slow down or temporarily halt entry until those at the front have assumed their rightful positions.

 Depending upon where your venue is located will ultimately dictate what areas you need to be aware of.
 For example, if the concert is held indoors, you might want to cordon off dangerous staircases where people can be crushed or trip and fall.
 Alternatively, if the venue is outside then look to cordon off areas such as high drops, slopes, bodies of water, or electrical facilities that may otherwise cause a hazard.